castle-engine/castle-dice-throwing/README.md

 ## Copyright and License

-Copyright: Michalis Kamburelis.
+Copyright: _Michalis Kamburelis_.

-License: BSD-3-Clause license, see `LICENSE` for details.
+License: BSD-3-Clause license, see [LICENSE](LICENSE) for details.

-Except the dice 3D models, which are created by various artists (see `data/AUTHORS.md`) and are licensed under _CC Attribution_.
+Except the dice 3D models, which are created by various artists (see [data/AUTHORS.md](data/AUTHORS.md)) and are licensed under _CC Attribution_.

 ## Building